lakeconstance78/iptv-tools/README.md

 # IPTV-Tools

-A collection of scripts I'm using for a better IPTV experience.
+A collection of scripts I have created for a better IPTV experience.

 m3usplitter - is a small python script to split a M3U file in multiple files by group